ia-toki/osn-2018/osn-2018-pizza/description-en.md

 Then, you and the judge (Pak Dengklek) will take the slices of pizza in turns.
 You start the turn.

-In each of your turns, your program must output a line containing an integer C denoting that you will take a slice of pizza of flavor C. If you decide to not take a slice of pizza (for instance there is no more pizza of flavor that you love), then C must be 0.
+In each of your turns, your program must output a line containing an integer C denoting that you will take a slice of pizza of flavor C. If you decide to not take a slice of pizza (for instance, there is no more pizza of flavor that you love), then C must be 0.

 In each of Pak Dengklek's turns, the judge's program will output a line containing an integer D denoting that Pak Dengklek will take a slice of pizza of flavor D. If there is no more pizza of flavor that Pak Dengklek loves, then D will be 0.